Introducing our very hardworking Management Committee

 Amy brings a wealth of creative experience to the festival – with a BA (Hons) Fine Art degree from Bath Spa University, several Artist Residencies (including funding by the Arts Council England) and years of practice holding exhibitions across the Midlands, Amy now works as a commercial art dealer in Birmingham.
 She is a strong believer in art being accessible to all, and is well known for making the world of ‘commercial art’ welcoming to people of all budgets, experience and backgrounds.

-Joining the festival primarily to work on the Open Art Competition and Exhibition, she will be using her gallery and curatorial experience to elevate what is already a very successful and popular competition even further.
+Joining the festival primarily to work on the Open Art Competition and Exhibition, she uses her gallery and curatorial experience to elevate what is already a very successful and popular competition even further.
 She is also very keen on developing the event as an opportunity for up and coming artists to boost awareness of their practices and sell their artworks to new collectors!